 - Own your marketing: Build your own email list, retarget your website visitors, own your customer list.

-- Sell as many products as you’d like: You can choose from millions of products to sell on your store and with no listing fees you can add as many products without any added fees.
+- Sell as many products as you like: You can choose from millions of products to sell on your store, and with no listing fees you can add as many products as you like, without any added fees.